 Quite a few things…

 - Use bigger pipe (as we were told to do).
-We used 25mm instead of 100mm pipe as we could easily use that in our irrigation system afterwards.
+We used 25mm instead of 50mm pipe as we could easily use that in our irrigation system afterwards.
 What we didn’t think through properly is that this drastically decreases the volume of water being heated up at any one time in the pile.

 - Cover the pile with the tarpaulin (or any insulating layer, i.e. strawbales) the day we built the compost and not one week later.
 To be fair, there were *crazy* winds on the day we built the pile so it wasn’t going to work.
-But a week later, and while the pile had definitely heated up to 40-50 degrees the showers were only luke warm at best.
+But a week later, the pile had definitely heated up to 40-50 degrees but the showers were only luke warm at best.
 So we added the tarpaulin to it and the next morning – boom!
 The heat was up in the 60s and showers were hot.
 Our friend Nick from Milkwood tried to reassure us that it would have heated up anyway with a bit more time, as it’s just such a big compost pile.
 While he’s probably right, the tarp seemed to help bring it home *quickly* which we really needed for the course.

 - Get a longer thermometer stick – the thermometer you can see above only had a stick 45cm long.
 As the pile was 3m in diametre that meant we couldn’t gauge the centre of the pile’s temperature without digging a little hole in the side and compromising its heat retention capacity.
 So we just left it to measure the outer edges of the pile – which was still reading around 60 degrees after three weeks.